huwiler/advanced-js-react-template/scripts/README.md

 Once you have your Vite website running locally, you can create a script to build and deploy it.
 Here’s an example prompt you might provide to your AI assistant:

-"Create a website publish script script/publish_website that does the following: (a) builds vite site by running npm run build in website/, (b) deploys to <starfruit username>@starfruit.champlain.edu:/home/<starfruit username>/public_html/ using the ssh key located at <path to starfruit ssh key>".
+"Create a website publish script script/publish-website that does the following: (a) builds vite site by running npm run build in website/, (b) deploys to \<starfruit username>@starfruit.champlain.edu:/home/\<starfruit username>/public_html/ using the ssh key located at \<path to starfruit ssh key>".

 Feel free to adapt this prompt to your environment (Windows, macOS, or Linux) and your preferred scripting language (Bash, PowerShell, or others).